devdecrux/zenspent-app/ROADMAP.md

-# 🗺️ Project Roadmap
+# 🗺️ Introduction

-This document outlines the current state of the project and the planned roadmap.
-The goal is to build a **fully open-source, privacy-first budgeting application** that can be self-hosted and extended by the community.
+This document focuses on what is planned next.
+The goal is to build a **fully open-source, privacy-first budgeting application** that can be self-hosted and extended by the community, with an emphasis on the features below.

 ---

-## ✅ Implemented

-### Core Architecture

-- Spring Boot backend
-- Vue.js frontend
-- PostgreSQL database
-- Traefik reverse proxy for local development
-- Separate frontend and backend services with unified entry point

-### Authentication & Security

-- Spring Security with session-based authentication
-- `JSESSIONID` cookie handling
-- CSRF protection using `XSRF-TOKEN`
-- Login flow implemented

-### Core Features

-- User accounts
-- Financial accounts
-- Transactions (income & expenses)
-- Automatic account balance updates based on transactions

----

-## 🚧 Phase 1 — Stabilization & Foundations
+## 🧱 Phase 1 — Categories, Currencies & Brand

-### Infrastructure & Development Experience
+### Categories

+- [ ] Custom user-defined categories
-- [ ] Fix local development reverse-proxy setup (single host & port)
+- [ ] Hierarchical categories (parent / child)
+- [ ] Category rules for faster assignment (by payee or note)
-- [ ] Improve cookie and CSRF handling in dev mode
+- [ ] Category-based summaries and filters

+### Currencies

+- [ ] Base currency per budget
-- [ ] Separate dev / prod configuration via Spring profiles & Vue envs
+- [ ] Account-level currency selection
-- [x] Add API versioning (`/api/v1`)
+- [ ] Manual FX rate entry with effective date
+- [ ] Optional auto-updated FX rates
-- [ ] Improve error handling & validation responses
+- [ ] Consistent conversion for reports and balances

-### Codebase Improvements
+### Branding

-- [ ] Refactor domain model boundaries
+- [ ] Logo creation
-- [ ] Introduce consistent DTO & mapper strategy
+- [ ] App icon set (web + mobile-ready)
-- [ ] Add basic integration tests
+- [ ] Basic visual identity guidelines

 ---